Specsavers launches ‘The Most Valuable Portrait’

 The road to creating this plan has been an act of inclusion in itself and we’ve learnt a lot about ourselves along the way – from forming our inclusion ambition and behaviours in all staff sessions, to focus groups and steering groups on the content to actually creating the copy and design.

 This is also for the first time we’ve reported our data.
-We are reporting our inclusion statistics from our annual BELONG survey and our representation data from our newly-implemented Self ID, voluntary DEI system.
+We are reporting our inclusion statistics from our annual BELONG survey and our representation data from our newly-implemented Self ID, voluntary People Engagement system.

 We are committed creating a diverse and inclusive culture and know a huge part of this is sharing data on representation and inclusion.
 Our BELONG inclusion data shows promising progress, but while we don’t have the full Self ID data picture yet, we have transparently outlined our progress in the Plan.
 We will be reporting this data annually for accountability and once we have a more complete data set we fully commit to reporting annually on Pay Gaps.